-Inside of the waterproof speaker, is not only a battery that is good for 40 hours of playback, but two 28mm neodymium tweeters, two 39mm neodymium aluminum domed mid/woofers.
+Inside of the waterproof speaker, is not only a battery that is good for 40 hours of playback, but two 28mm neodymium tweeters, and two 39mm neodymium aluminum domed mid/woofers.
 Both are complemented by 2 passive radiators that are designed to enhance bass – don’t worry, I’ll get into audio quality soon enough.
 That all in mind, Fugoo says the drivers are facing in every direction, providing 360 degrees of sound.

 In the hand, the Fugoo Sport is as solid as they come, at least for a speaker of this size, which measures 2.3″ x 7.4″ x 2.9″ and weighs just a few ounces over 1 lb.
 (538g) – small enough to be thrown in a bag or purse.
-Part of that weight can be attributed to its included Sport jacket, which is removable, provided you can pry it loss from the speaker itself.
+Part of that weight can be attributed to its included Sport jacket, which is removable, provided you can pry it loose from the speaker itself.
 I couldn’t despite the included instructions.
-Nevertheless, this enables the Fugoo Sport to take a 6 foot tumble and keep on ticking, though something tells me it could handle a greater height.
+Nevertheless, this enables the Fugoo Sport to take a 6-foot tumble and keep on ticking, though something tells me it could handle a greater height.

-And despite it being waterproof in up to 3 feet of water for up to 30 minutes, the headphone and microUSB charging port are not sealed.
-This is contrary to most bluetooth speakers, such as Ultimate Ears (UE Boom Review), which has a rubber flap that seals the 3.5mm input and charging port.
+And despite it being waterproof in up to 3 feet of water for up to 30 minutes, the headphone and MicroUSB charging port is not sealed.
+This is contrary to most Bluetooth speakers, such as Ultimate Ears (UE Boom Review), which has a rubber flap that seals the 3.5mm input and charging port.
 Because of this, I believe the Fugoo Sport could still be waterproof without its Sport Jacket, but that’s conjecture and I have no way to tell otherwise.

 You’ll be checking your ears twice when you begin to playback music from your Fugoo Bluetooth speaker, because yes, it sounds that good.
-For such a tiny box this BLE compatible speaker can crank.
+For such a tiny box this BLE-compatible speaker can crank.

 Compared to the UE Boom it doesn’t sound quite as clean, but it’s most certainly almost on par.
 The sound stage for such a small speaker is impressive, as is the amount of bass and all together amplitude it can kick out.
 And yes, it’s loud enough to fill most rooms with audio, albeit there is an inevitable limit, simply because of the power source and size of the speaker itself.